-If you are taking it as a readings course, you still should create something.
+These free projects are first stabs towards creating a work of analysis of your own.
 As we move into the later weeks of the semester, you should figure out which of the the various data sets we've used may be particularly interesting and find a way to build out on the techniques and strategies to create something novel.
 Most likely, this will be an experiment along the lines of the "Quantitative Formalism" pamphlet we read later.
 In it, you will take the fundamental advantages of a programming environment combine some of the various methods and strategies we've learned in a programming environment, or build out some new ones.
-Appropriate products might include a large-format print map, a set of blog posts exploring generic distances, or a poster proposal.
+Appropriate products might include a large-format print map, a set of blog posts exploring generic distances, or a conference-poster style exploration.